Package 'httr2'

 password

 Password.
-You avoid entering the password directly when calling this function as it will be captured by .Rhistory.
+You should avoid entering the password directly when calling this function as it will be captured by .Rhistory.
 Instead, leave it unset and the default behaviour will prompt you for it interactively.

 scope